It’s been more than a year since we all hated Panda. It seems like now it’s time for another animal to be hated by webmasters.

 There are a few plugins in WordPress (Income Search Alert, Search Term Tagging 2) which adds the search query result at the end of the post.
 This results in keyword stuffing.

-At some point (if not already), your site will be hit by one of these algo updates.
+At some point (if not already), your site will be hit by one of these algorithm updates.
 Bloggers who are using hidden texts for stuffing, this Penguin update will penalize such sites.

-If you have been keyword stuffing, you need to make changes in your content.
+If you have been keyword stuffing, you should improve your content.

 Work on the quality of your articles and make them as informative as possible.
 Take care of heading tags (H1, H2, H3) and make your content presentable.